mani14301617/FD_CMFB/README.md

 ## 🧠 Key Concepts

-- **Fully Differential Amplifier**: Offers improved power supply rejection and noise immunity.
+- **Fully Differential Amplifier**: Offers improved power supply rejection, better linearity, and noise immunity.
-- **CMFB (Common-Mode Feedback)**: Ensures that the output common-mode voltage stays within a desired range, critical for proper differential amplifier operation.
+- **Double Differential CMFB**: A robust feedback technique that uses a second differential amplifier to sense and regulate the output common-mode level.
-- **OTA (Operational Transconductance Amplifier)**: Used in analog signal processing; output current is proportional to differential input voltage.
+- **OTA (Operational Transconductance Amplifier)**: An amplifier where the output current is controlled by the differential input voltage, widely used in analog signal processing.

 ---